Besan Halwa Recipe (Soft, Smooth & Ready in 25 Minutes)

 Can I make vegan besan ka halwa?

 Yes, you can.
-Just replace ghee with coconut oil and dairy milk with any plant-based milk like coconut milk, oat milk, soy milk, almond milk, etc. Other ingredients used in this recipe are vegan friendly.
+Just replace ghee with coconut oil and dairy milk with any plant-based milk, such as coconut milk, oat milk, soy milk, or almond milk.
+The other ingredients in this recipe are vegan-friendly.

-Add some whole wheat flour or fine sooji (semolina) to the besan mixture to make different variations of besan ka halwa.
+Add whole wheat flour or fine sooji (semolina) to the besan mixture to create variations of besan ka halwa.

 To make this delicious besan halwa recipe even more indulgent and give it a royal touch, soak 15-20 saffron strands in 1 tablespoon milk for 30 minutes.
 Now add this milk while making the recipe.